ankaAR/bestiario5e/_creatures/helmed-horror.md

 con: 16 (+3)
 dex: 13 (+1)
 str: 18 (+4)
-size: Medium construct
+size: Constructo mediano
-alignment: unaligned
+alignment: no alineado
 challenge: "4 (1,100 XP)"
 languages: "understands the languages of its creator but can't speak"
 senses: "Vista ciega 60 pies (18 mts) (blind beyond this radius)"